 Your agents quit their jobs when they don’t get the coaching they need.

 That means if you’re running a contact center with a team of 20 agents, you have the power to save 15 of those agents from dumping the contents of their desk drawers into a cardboard box, grabbing their freshly-potted desk plant, and leaving for good.

 We’ve come up with a few ways (and examples) to help you coach better in your contact center.
 Check them out and spin them into something new to shake up your contact center coaching methods.

 10 Methods for Better Contact Center Coaching

 1. Hold a productive 1:1.

 Optimize the meeting invite before each convo, so agents have regular reminders on what to think up before coming to the meeting.
-Use timeboxing to guide the meeting, but don’t worry too much about going outside the lines.
+Use time blocking to guide the meeting, but don’t worry too much about going outside the lines.
 As long as your agents hit all the points you need to cover, let the conversation flow organically.
-Here’s an example of how OfficeVibe uses timeboxing to set some basic guidelines for the meeting.

 2. Lead team meetings.

-Come prepared and give your team time to prep, too.
+Come prepared and give your team time to prep.
 Set expectations up front, so your agents know what the meeting’s about and what takeaways they should leave with.
 Create an agenda with the topics to talk about, the reason for discussing them, and who will lead each topic discussion.
 Designate a note taker and email the notes to your team after the fact.

 3. Shift your language and stay away from negative words.